Australian magpie: Taxonomy and nomenclature

 The Australian magpie was first described in the scientific literature by English ornithologist John Latham in 1801 as Coracias tibicen, the type collected in the Port Jackson region.
-Its specific epithet derived from the Latin tibicen "flute-player" or "piper" in reference to the bird's melodious call.
-An early recorded vernacular name is piping poller, written on a painting by Thomas Watling, one of a group known collectively as the Port Jackson Painter, sometime between 1788 and 1792.
+Its specific epithet is derived from the ancient Greek "gumnos" (bare, naked) combined with "rhis" or "rhinos" (nostrils), alluding to their uncovered and bare nostrils and the Latin tibicen "flute-player" or "piper" in reference to the bird's melodious call.

+An early recorded vernacular name is piping poller, written on a painting by Thomas Watling, one of a group known collectively as the Port Jackson Painter, some time between 1788 and 1792.
 Other names used include piping crow-shrike, piping shrike, piper, maggie, flute-bird and organ-bird.
-The term bell-magpie was proposed to help distinguish it from the European magpie but failed to gain wide acceptance.
+The term bell-magpie was proposed to help distinguish it from corvid magpies but failed to gain wide acceptance.

 Tarra-won-nang, or djarrawunang, wibung, and marriyang were names used by the local Eora and Darug inhabitants of the Sydney Basin.
 Booroogong and garoogong were Wiradjuri words and Victorian terms included carrak (Jardwadjali), kuruk (Western Victorian languages), kiri (Dhauwurd Wurrung language) and kurikari (Wuluwurrung).
 Among the Kamilaroi, it is burrugaabu, galalu, or guluu.
 In Western Australia it is known as warndurla among the Yindjibarndi people of the central and western Pilbara, and koorlbardi amongst the south west Noongar peoples.
 In South Australia, where it is the State emblem, it is the kurraka (Kaurna), murru (Narungga), urrakurli (Adnyamathanha), goora (Barngarla), konlarru (Ngarrindjeri) and tuwal (Bunganditj).